nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

 scan on
 ```

 The above command will start listing the Bluetooth devices around.
-Look for the name of the device you want to pair with and note down the MAC address of the device once it is appears in the list.
+Look for the name of the device you want to pair with and note down the MAC address of the device once it appears in the list.
 Pair the device using the following commands:

 ```
 pair <mac_address>